o0ragman0o/Hut34ICO/README.md

 ### Overview

-The purpose of an Ethereum ICO contract is to accept funds and attribute tokens to the funder according to some relatively calculated value.
-Many ICO models have been tried in the blockchain industry which have presented diverse properties and behaviours.
+The purpose of an Ethereum ICO contract is to accept funds and attribute tokens to the funder according to some relatively calculated value in a trusted manner.

+The Hut34ICO follows a prefunding round with prefunds and pre-sold tokens being published in the contract and used in calculations of minium cap required.

-The Hut34ICO encodes an *escrowing* feature in which all funds raised are maintained in the contract until the owner successfully calls `finalizeICO()`.
-If that function is not called successfully within 7 days of the ICO's end date, any account may call the `abort()` function which allows funders to call `refund()` and recover their ether.
+The Hut34ICO encodes an *escrowing* feature in which all funds raised in the ICO round are maintained in the contract until the owner successfully calls `finalizeICO()`.
+If that function is not called successfully within 14 days of the ICO's end date, any account may call the `abort()` function which allows funders to call `refund()` and recover their ether by calling `refund()`.

+All purchsed token transfers are blocked until the ICO is finalized.

-The Hut34 ICO contract also witholds and releases vested tokens according to the whitepaper specifications.
+The Hut34 ICO contract witholds and releases vested tokens according to the whitepaper specifications.

 ### Features and Behaviours

-* Holds fixed supply of tokens
+* Holds a fixed supply of 100,000,000 tokens
+* 20% of tokens are transferred to `HUT43_VEST_ADDR` vesting pseudo-address
+* Vested tokens are released back to Hut34 address every 6 months for two years
-* `HUT34_WALLET` is initiated with balance of `totalSupply`
+* `HUT34_ADDRESS` is initiated with balance of `totalSupply`
-* Accepts purchases from `START_DATE` until `END_DATE` or `icoSucceeded == true`
+* Accepts purchases from `START_DATE` until `END_DATE` or `icoSucceeded == true` or Hut34 tokens are at 50% of supply
 * Purchase by call to default function
 * Purchase by call to `proxyPurchase(address)` providing an address
-* Purchased tokens are transferred from `HUT34_ADDRESS` to purchaser
+* Purchased tokens are transferred from `HUT34_ADDRESS` to purchaser address
-* Token transfers are frozen until ICO is successful
+* Purchased token transfers are frozen until ICO is successful
-* Token wholesale rate for transaction values greater than `WHOLESALE_THRESHOLD`
-* Rejects wholesale purchases if tokens would be in excess of `wholesaleLeft`
 * Time dependant Token retail rates
+* Token wholesale rate calculated for transaction values greater than `WHOLESALE_THRESHOLD`
+* Wholesale purchases exceeding `wholesaleLeft` are partially or totally calculated at retail rate
-* Rejects retail and wholesale transactions that would reduce `HUT34_ADDRESS` balance to less than 70% of `totalSupply`
+* Rejects transactions that would reduce `HUT34_ADDRESS` balance to less than 50% of `totalSupply`
 * Sets KYC flag on addresses with purchase values in excess of `KYC_THRESHOLD`
 * KYC flag must be cleared by owner calling `clearKyc(address[])` before holder can transfer tokens.
 * Holds funds until 'finalizeICO()' is called successfully